Pasta primavera gets a makeover in this zucchini noodle primavera featuring zucchini noodles and loads of fresh spring vegetables.

 - Add broccolini, asparagus and snap peas to boiling water and blanch for 2-3 minutes or until tender but firm.
 Transfer to an ice bath to cool, drain and gently pat dry.

-- Toss zucchini noodles with pistachio dill pesto, gently stir in blanched vegetables to coat.
+- Toss zucchini noodles with pistachio dill pesto, gently stir in vegetables.

 - Serve at room temperature.